Gödel's incompleteness theorems: First incompleteness theorem

 The unprovable statement G_{F} referred to by the theorem is often referred to as "the Gödel sentence" for the system F. The proof constructs a particular Gödel sentence for the system F, but there are infinitely many statements in the language of the system that share the same properties, such as the conjunction of the Gödel sentence and any logically valid sentence.

 Each effectively generated system has its own Gödel sentence.
 It is possible to define a larger system F' that contains the whole of F plus G_{F} as an additional axiom.
 This will not result in a complete system, because Gödel's theorem will also apply to F', and thus F' also cannot be complete.
 In this case, G_{F} is indeed a theorem in F', because it is an axiom.
 Because G_{F} states only that it is not provable in F, no contradiction is presented by its provability within F'.
 However, because the incompleteness theorem applies to F', there will be a new Gödel statement GF ' for F', showing that F' is also incomplete.
-GF ' will differ from G_{F} in that GF ' will refer to F', rather than F.
+G_{F '} will differ from G_{F} in that G_{F '} will refer to F', rather than F.